MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 ---

+**Note:**

-**Note:** In the live environment, you can't accept refund orders.
+- In the live environment, you can't accept refund orders.
 These are done automatically.
+- You can't test Trustly declining transactions.

 {{< /details >}}

 {{< details title="TrustPay" >}}

-You can't test TrustPay in your test MultiSafepay account.
-You can only make test payments in your live MultiSafepay account.
+You can't test TrustPay in your MultiSafepay test account.
+You can only make test payments in your MultiSafepay live account.

 {{< /details >}}